OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrading.md

 "hitchhiker"
 ```

-You can now close the Truffle console and continue with the following steps.
+You can now exit the Truffle console and continue with the following steps.

 ## Upgrading the contract